Diet

 • It contains a lot of fiber and minerals

-What is the Nutritional Value of Cauliflower?
+What Is the Nutritional Value of Cauliflower?

 Cauliflower is one of the healthiest vegetables.
+Each serving of 100g of cauliflower contains:

 • Vitamin C 48.2mg